Manish-Mahesh/threat-modeling-agent/README.md

 ![Gemini](https://img.shields.io/badge/Model-Gemini%203%20Pro-orange.svg)
 ![Status](https://img.shields.io/badge/Status-Active-success.svg)

+> **Problem:** Modern software architectures are complex, and manual threat modeling is slow, inconsistent, and often misses critical vulnerabilities buried in dependency chains.
+>
+> **Why Agents:** Static tools miss context.
+Humans miss scale.
+AI Agents can "reason" about architecture like a security architect but at machine speed.
+>
+> **Solution:** Sentinel.
+A multi-agent system that sees your diagram, understands your stack, finds specific CVEs, and simulates attacks to prove the risk.
+>
+> **Impact:** Shift security left.
+Catch design flaws before code is written.
+Reduce triage time from days to minutes.

 A fully automated, AI-driven pipeline that converts architecture diagrams or JSON into complete threat models, including STRIDE threats, CWE mapping, CVE discovery, attack-path simulations, and NIST 800-53 aligned mitigations.

 Powered by **Google Gemini 3 Pro** and **Gemini 3 Pro Vision**.

 ---